-Despite all of the above initial responses, the study of religion (or even the experience of being part of any religion) is a big deal.
+Moving away from the above initial responses but without neglecting their value, the study of religion (or even the experience of being part of any religion) is a big deal for several reasons.

-First of all, the study of religion, in any of its cultural manifestations, is significant because religion connects people with diverse, cultural understandings of God or equivalent concepts.
+2. Multiple Ideas about the Mystery.
+The study of religion, in any of its cultural concrete manifestations, is significant because religion connects people with diverse, cultural understandings of God or equivalent concepts.
 Close to this effort, religion creates and follows theological and moral principles that help its believers transform societies for good and prepare their followers for another life after death.
 The idea is to facilitate encounters with the Holy Mystery that would develop a lasting, meaningful relationship with it.

-Knowing some basics about religion helps us understand job-related challenges.
+Knowing some basics about religion helps us understand job-related challenges as well.
 Some employees might take certain days off or not do certain activities because of religious convictions.
 For instance, praying five stipulated times for Muslims might have an impact on certain responsibilities at job sites.
-This traits should not be ignored by employers and employees.
+These traits should not be ignored by employers and employees.

-Despite all of the positive reasons that justify the study of religion, we should not forget that religion is and will continue to be seen by many as a source of alienation, exploitation and oppression.
-With its popular emphasis on the other world and spiritual, abstract realities, and lack of focus on earthly, urgent issues, religion has neglected very important areas of human development.
+11. Morally Ambiguous.
+In closing, and moving beyond all the positive reasons that justify the study of religion, religion is and will continue to be , at times, as a source and agent of alienation, exploitation, and oppression.
+Because religion is not always that good or glowing, it is important we set some time apart to figure out why and how religions lend themselves to what is morally wrong.
+With its popular emphasis on the other world and spiritual, abstract realities, and lack of focus on earthly, urgent issues, religion oftentimes neglects very important areas of human development.
 With the institutionalization of its ideas and its hunger for control and power, religion has also hurt many people.
-Knowing more about the causes, influencing factors, and repercussions behind these types of situations is a powerful enough reason to deepen our understanding of religion and world religions.
+Knowing more about the causes, influencing factors, and repercussions behind these types of situations, is a powerful reason inviting us to deepen our understanding of religion and world religions.
 A neglect or a superficial approach to this reality would be counterproductive.